 If your female has been winning awards for her appearance and structure on the show bench, or successfully passed her Gundog Grades, if she is doing well in agility or obedience competitions, or succeeding in field trials or working trials, you at least have some measure of her quality as judged by other people.

 This in turn will give you some idea of the potential for demand for her puppies.

-If your dog’s role is that of family companion, it may be more difficult for you to make an objective assessment of her quality, and the principle factor you will need to assess is her temperament.
+If your dog’s role is that of family companion, it may be more difficult for you to make an objective assessment of her quality.
+The principle factor you will need to assess is her temperament.